DavidResin/sitsitex/src/data/song_files/en.md

 ## Roll Me Over
 ###### rollmeover

-This is number one
+This is number one,
-And the fun has just begun
+And the fun has just begun,
-Roll me over, lay me down
+Roll me over, lay me down,
-And do it again,
+And do it again.
-“I like the feeling”
+“I like the feeling!”
-Roll me over in the clover
+Roll me over in the clover,
 Roll me over, lay me down and do it again.

-This is number two
+This is number two,
-And my hand is on her shoe
+And my hand is on her shoe,
 Roll me over...

-This is number three
+This is number three,
 And my hand is on her knee...

-This is number four
+This is number four,
 And our clothes are on the floor...

-This is number five
+This is number five,
 I'm surprised I'm still alive...

-This is number six
+This is number six,
 And she says she likes my tricks...

-This is number seven
+This is number seven,
 And she thinks that she's in heaven...

-This is number eight
+This is number eight,
 And the doctor's at the gate...

-This is number nine
+This is number nine,
 And the baby wasn't mine...

-This is number ten
+This is number ten,
 And it's time to do it again ...

-This is number twenty
+This is number twenty,
 And my gun is nearly empty...

-This is number hundred
+This is number hundred,
 And the neighbors really wondered...

-This is number 10'394
+This is number 10'394,
 And oh my God she still wants more...

 ## Jallu’s Magic Starlight